TimCaron/AlphaBot/README.md

 and
 pip install python-binance

-- Note that bybit Downloader works with bybit API v2, so you need pybit v2.4.1 , but not later versions that moved to v3 and v5 API, in my understanding.
+- Note that bybit Downloader works with bybit API v2, so you need pybit v2.4.1, but no later versions that works for v3 and v5 API (my understanding).

 - Run example.py to get some basic usage ; see below for a detailed description;